lynnlangit/gcp-for-bioinformatics/7_CONTRIBUTING.md

 ----

 ## Keep Pull Requests small
-- one PR per page at minimum
+- one PR per page of this repo
+    - do not combine PRs, i.e. one big PR with updates x multiple pages
+    - follow the style and structure of each page - add new or updated info only
 - if correcting typos
     - make that one PR
     - separate it from additions to the text